joinpursuit/Pursuit-Core-iOS/lessons/review-functions-and-closures/README.md

 # Objectives
 Students will be able to:
-* Review functions and closures
+* Compare and contrast functions and closures
-* Succeed on the assessment
+* Improve their understanding of functions and closures